 Alright teacher friend, answer the question.
 Which is better?
 A Pinterest classroom or a practical classroom?
 I know what you are thinking “practical, duh!”
 But if that’s true, why do we spend so much time pinning those Pinterest classrooms and re-gramming those Instagram classrooms?
 Let’s chat practical classroom organization ideas that will help you have an organized classroom all year long.

 This post may contain affiliate links which won’t change your price but will share some commission.
 You can read more in my disclosure policy.

 Pinterest classrooms are beautiful and they are so fun to look at!
 But they aren’t always practical.
 And if our jobs are to educate our students, we need to be focusing on practicality over Pinterest perfection.

-In this week’s podcast, I share some practical things you can make sure you are doing in your classroom that create a cozy, welcoming, and safe space for you to teach your kids.
+In this week’s podcast, I share some practical classroom organization ideas you can use to make sure you are doing that create a cozy, welcoming, and safe space for you to teach your kids.

 Why Pinterest Classrooms isn’t Where it’s at

 I don’t remember any of my teachers’ classrooms.
 Do you?